-Mr. Sung Wai Tak Herman, aged 65, was appointed as an independent non-executive Director on 10 March 2017.
+Mr. Sung Wai Tak Herman, aged 66, was appointed as an independent non-executive Director on 10 March 2017.
 He is mainly responsible for providing independent advice to the Board.
-He is also the chairman of the Remuneration Committee and a member of the Audit Committee and the Nomination Committee.
+He is also the chairman of the Remuneration Committee and a member of the Audit Committee and the Nomination Committee of the Company.